General terms and conditions

 The following information explains the contents of our newsletter as well as the registration, dispatch and statistical evaluation procedures and your rights of objection.
 By subscribing to our newsletter, you agree to receive it and to the procedures described.

-We send newsletters, e-mails and other electronic notifications with promotional information (hereinafter "newsletter") only with the consent of the recipients or a legal permission.
-Insofar as the contents of the newsletter are specifically described in the context of a registration, they are decisive for the consent of the users.
+Content of the newsletter: We send newsletters, e-mails and other electronic notifications with promotional information (hereinafter "newsletter") only with the consent of the recipients or a legal permission.
+Insofar as the contents of the Newsletter are specifically described in the course of registration, they are decisive for the consent of the users.
 In addition, our newsletters contain information on products, offers, promotions and news from our company or our partners.

 Double opt-in and logging: Registration for our newsletter takes place in a so-called double opt-in process.
-This means that after registration you will receive an email in which you are asked to confirm your registration.
-This confirmation is necessary so that no one can register with other people's email addresses.
+This means that after registration you will receive an e-mail in which you are asked to confirm your registration.
+This confirmation is necessary so that no one can register with other email addresses.
 The registrations for the newsletter are logged in order to be able to prove the registration process in accordance with the legal requirements.
-This includes the storage of the registration and confirmation time, as well as the IP address.
+This includes the storage of the registration and confirmation time as well as the IP address.
 Changes to your data stored with the dispatch service provider are also logged.

-The email addresses of our newsletter recipients, as well as their other data described in this notice, are stored on the servers of the dispatch service provider.
-The dispatch service provider uses this information to send and evaluate the newsletter on our behalf.
-Furthermore, according to its own information, ActiveCampaign may use this data to optimise or improve its own services, e.g. for the technical optimisation of the dispatch and presentation of the newsletter or for economic purposes in order to determine from which countries the recipients come.
-However, ActiveCampaign does not use the data of our newsletter recipients to write to them itself or pass the data on to third parties.
+The e-mail addresses of our newsletter recipients, as well as their other data described in these notes, are stored on the servers of the dispatch service provider.
+The dispatch service provider uses this information to dispatch and evaluate the newsletter on our behalf.
+Furthermore, according to its own information, the dispatch service provider may use this data to optimise or improve its own services, e.g. for the technical optimisation of the dispatch and the presentation of the newsletter or for economic purposes in order to determine from which countries the recipients come.
+However, the dispatch service provider does not use the data of our newsletter recipients to write to them itself or to pass it on to third parties.

-To sign up for the newsletter, all you need to do is enter your e-mail address.
+Registration data: To register for the newsletter, it is sufficient to enter your e-mail address.

-You can cancel the receipt of our newsletter at any time, i.e. revoke your consent.
-Your consent to the sending of the newsletter via ActiveCampaign and the statistical analyses will then expire at the same time.
-Separate cancellation of the sending via ActiveCampaign or the statistical analysis is not possible.
+Cancellation/revocation - You can cancel the receipt of our newsletter at any time, i.e. revoke your consent.
+This will simultaneously terminate your consent to its dispatch by the dispatch service provider and the statistical analyses.
+Unfortunately, it is not possible to separately cancel the dispatch by the dispatch service provider or the statistical analysis.
 You will find a link to cancel the newsletter at the end of each newsletter.